-Under the Search tab, click Books to search more than 300,000 digitized publications, including family and county histories, transcribed records and more.
+Under the Search tab, click Books to search almost 500,000 digitized publications, including family and county histories, transcribed records and more.
 Using the Advanced Search, try searching on a name using the “Any is (exact)” option.
 To view a match, you must download the entire book (a PDF file), then use your PDF reader to search for the term in the book.
 Some digitized books can be viewed only in the Family History Library or a FamilySearch Center.

 Explore all the search options.